Ukulele Sizes Explained!

 Concert is the next step up from the soprano in size.
-The concert’s scale is about an inch longer, the neck is a bit wider, and overall it’s a little heavier than the soprano.
+The concert ukulele scale is about an inch longer, the neck is a bit wider, and overall it’s a little heavier than the soprano.
 The extra length allows for more frets with wider spacing between them.
 The concert size is great for players of any skill or experience level, but may be more comfortable for those with a bit larger hands and fingers.
-Being a bit larger in size, the concert has a fuller sound and warmer tone with more mid-range than the soprano.
-The concert also projects better than the soprano, making the volume a bit louder.
+Being a bit larger in size, the concert ukulele has a fuller sound and warmer tone with more mid-range than the soprano.
+Concerts also project better than the sopranos, making the overall volume a bit louder.
 The standard ukulele tuning of G/C/E/A applies to the concert size.

 Baritone is the next step up from the tenor in size.
-The baritone has the longest scale - about three inches longer than the tenor - with the widest fret spacing of all the sizes we offer.
+The baritone ukulele has the longest scale - about three inches longer than the tenor - with the widest fret spacing of all the sizes we offer.
 The neck on a baritone is also wider than the tenor.
-All of these characteristics make the baritone great for fingerpicking.
+All of these characteristics make the baritone great type of ukulele for fingerpicking.
 The baritone size is great for all skill and experience levels, but especially for those with large hands and fingers.
-The baritone has the deepest, fullest sound with the most low end, sounding similar to an acoustic guitar.
-The baritone’s similarities to guitar continue with the tuning - D/G/B/E - like the four highest strings on a guitar, making it the easiest transition for those already familiar with guitar.
+The baritone ukulele has the deepest, fullest sound with the most low end, sounding similar to an acoustic guitar.
+The baritone’s similarities to guitar continue with the tuning - D/G/B/E - like the four highest strings on a guitar, making it the easiest ukulele type to transition to for those already familiar with guitar.

-Hopefully that helps you get an idea of the characteristics and differences of the different sizes of ukulele we offer.
-There are other considerations other than size to take into account and we will delve into those in a future post.
+Hopefully this helps you get an idea of the characteristics and differences of the different sizes of ukulele we offer!
+Check out our other posts for more great ukulele guides and don't hesitate to ask us questions!

-What size uke do you have or which size are you planning to get?
-Why?
+What uke size do you have or which type are you planning to get?
 What else do you look for in an ukulele?
-Let us know in the comments.
+Let us know on social media @kalabrandmusic!